Scottish Computed Tomography of the HEART - SCOT-HEART

 Presented by Dr. David E. Newby at ACC.15, San Diego, CA, March 15, 2015.

-Keywords: ACC Annual Scientific Session, Angina Pectoris, Coronary Angiography, Coronary Artery Disease, Coronary Disease, Electrocardiography, Tomography, X-Ray Computed, Chest Pain, Myocardial Infarction, Risk Factors, Prospective Studies
+Keywords: ACC Annual Scientific Session, acc20, Angina Pectoris, Coronary Angiography, Coronary Artery Disease, Coronary Disease, Diagnostic Imaging, Electrocardiography, Tomography, X-Ray Computed, Chest Pain, Myocardial Infarction, Plaque, Atherosclerotic, Risk Factors

 < Back to Listings